 We are always looking for new members to join us to help preserve the spirit of The Ridgeway.
 Our annual membership rates and further information on joining can be found by clicking on the button below.
 You will receive regular e-Newsletters with campaign updates, articles of general interest about The Ridgeway and news on recent publications.

 The Friends of the Ridgeway

-One of our objectives is to work with other Associations and well-wishers to create a coast-to-coast path from Lyme Regis in Dorset to Hunstanton in north Norfolk.
+Our other main objective is to work with other associations, councils and well-wishers to create a coast-to-coast path from Lyme Regis in Dorset to Hunstanton in north Norfolk.
 We have called this path the Great Chalk Way, as it faithfully follows the chalk ridge that spans the entire width of southern England.
-It is also thought to be England’s oldest path, having been used as a link between places of historic occupation for thousands of years – sometimes referred to as The Ancient Ridgeway.
-It links many sites of archaeological interest across the south east of England.
+It is also thought to be England’s oldest path, having been used as a link between places of historic occupation for thousands of years, and is sometimes referred to as the Ancient Ridgeway.

-To bring The Ridgeway to life as an artistic inspiration, and to show The Ridgeway, its history and environs, in all their aspects throughout all seasons, we established the Swire Ridgeway Arts Prize, an annual arts competition and prize.
+We established the Swire Ridgeway Arts Prize, an annual competition, in order to bring the Ridgeway to life as an artistic inspiration, and to show the Ridgeway, its history and environs, in all their aspects throughout all seasons.

-As a registered Charity the Friends have raised significant amounts of funding for projects including the Oxford Plant Sciences Department Project, and establishment of counters on the trail.
+As a registered Charity the Friends have raised significant amounts of funding for projects, mainly those undertaken by the Ridgeway Partnership, to improve its facilities, but also including the Oxford Plant Sciences Department Project.

 Our Information Leaflet is available to download and print here.

 The Swire Ridgeway Arts Prize 2021 exhibition can now be viewed on this website